metmuseum-medialab/3d-printer-comparison/Readme.md

   * 2.6L build volume
   * Ships in April

   No support material needed, since it does not use FDM.
 Best quality prints by far of any printer I have ever touched.
 Layering non-existant and complex internal geometries are easy.
-Custom software.
+Closed source for now.

 3DTouch [$4,434]()